Silverfeelin/Starbound-Keybinds/README.md

 ```

 #### Function
-When the current gmae input matches the arguments of a created and active keybind, the function will be called.
+When the current game input matches the arguments of a created and active keybind, the function will be called.
 You can either pass a function that's already defined, or declare an anonymous function.
 Keep in mind that function parameters are not supported.
 ``` lua
 function myFunction() sb.logInfo("You pressed the F key!") end